Burnet + HIV

 - e-TEST: Enhancing STI/HIV testing in high-risk gay men

-eTEST is an intervention and surveillance system that aims to increase STI/HIV testing among gay, bisexual and other men who have sex with men.
+eTEST is an intervention and surveillance system that aims to increase STI/HIV testing.

-- Enhancing education and health services to reduce harms associated with drug use in Yangon, Myanmar
+- Enhancing education to reduce harms associated with drug use in Yangon, Myanmar

-The project is supporting sustainable and comprehensive harm reduction and primary health care services from fixed sites and outreach programs for people who inject drugs and people who use drugs.
+This project is supporting harm reduction and health care for people who inject drugs and who use drugs.

-- Feasibility of antiretroviral treatment monitoring in the era of decentralized HIV care: A systematic review
+- Feasibility of antiretroviral treatment monitoring in the era of decentralised HIV care

-A review to assess antiretroviral treatment monitoring in settings of decentralised HIV treatment and care in low and middle income countries.
+A review to assess antiretroviral treatment monitoring in settings of decentralised HIV care.

 - Healthy Mothers, Healthy Babies